InsanusMokrassar/ktgbotapi/tgbotapi.extensions.utils/README.md

 ## What is it?

-It is wrapper library for [tgbotapi.core](../tgbotapi.core/README.md).
+It is wrapper library for [TelegramBotAPI Core](../tgbotapi.core/README.md).
 Currently, this library contains some usefull filters for commands, updates types and different others.

 ## How to implement library?